 The Environmental Arts Ministry is responsible for tending to the décor of the Sanctuary, Fellowship Hall and the bulletin boards.
 Special attention is paid during the church seasons of Christmas, Easter, and High Holy days.
 Environmental Arts meets as needed with the Worship Ministry throughout the year to discuss and plan decor.
 Those who have an eye for decorating and design or who are willing to work to help pull it all together would be best suited for this ministry.

 Men's Fellowship & Women's Fellowship

-The Men’s Fellowship meets for breakfast and camaraderie the first Saturday of each month.
+The Men’s Fellowship meets for breakfast and camaraderie the first Saturday of each month at a local restaurant in Lebanon.
 They also host the Christmas Breakfast and Easter Breakfast each year and participate in other church fundraising events.

-The Prayer Circle meets on Tuesday mornings for fellowship and to pray, specifically for those listed on the weekly prayer list.
+The Prayer Circle meets on Tuesday mornings for fellowship and to pray.

-The Quilting Ministry meets twice a week in the Quilters room to quilt top for members, private individuals and for fundraisers.
+The Quilting Ministry meets twice a week in the Quilters room.
+They quilt projects for church members, private individuals and for fundraisers.
 Experienced quilters and those wishing to learn are cordially invited to participate.

 Prayer Bear Ministry